-The cost of a share for the 2013 season was $575 before March 30th and $600 after the discounted period.
-All of this money was sent directly to the farmer.
+The cost of a share for the 2014 season is $600 before March 1st and $625 after the discounted period.
+All of this money is sent directly to the farmer.

 In addition, a small administration fee was applied.
 This fee covers the cost of the web site, paper bags for vegetables and other miscellaneous supplies.

 Do I need to volunteer any time to the CSA?

 Yes.
 Our CSA is operated entirely by volunteer efforts.
 Each member is required to contribute his/her time at least once during the season.
 Most members do this by working one delivery night.
 Others contribute their time to help run the CSA and various activities.